Older Adult Home Modification

 How do I sign up?

-If you are not currently receiving fuel assistance, you will need to submit an application.
-You can decline the fuel assistance benefit if you choose to.
 If you live in the North Quabbin region, you can either submit your fuel eligibility letter or complete our program application.

 What can I expect once I am enrolled in OAHMP?